l-d-s/rankGap/README.md

 There are only 18 genes detected as differentially expressed in all 3 conditions (using a threshold of *q* \< 0.2 estimated with the Storey-Tibshirani method from `qvalue`).
+This “vote counting” method (as it’s called in the meta-analysis literature) is known to be highly conservative when there are many effects with weak signals.

 ### Rank-gap statistics

-Rank-gap statistics are (apart from a continuity correction) defined for each gene $g$ by
+Rank-gap statistics are defined for each gene $g$ by

 $$
 \text{rank-gap}_g = \left(
    \frac
-       {[\max(\text{ranks}_g) + 1] - \min(\text{ranks}_g)}
+       {\max(\text{ranks}_g) - \min(\text{ranks}_g) + 1}
        {\max(\text{ranks}_g) + 1}
 \right)^{\text{number of conditions} - 1}
 $$

-…where “ranks” refers to the ranks of $g$ in each of the conditions under consideration.
+…where “ranks” in the equation refers to the ranks of $g$ in each of the conditions under consideration.

-Small rank-gap values correspond to genes with similar ranks across all of the conditions.

-Rank-gap statistics have *p*-value-like properties: they are (approximately) uniformly distributed when gene ranks are independent, and smaller-than-uniform when gene ranks are closer than expected by chance.
-A similar property holds within strata of
+Rank-gap statistics have *p*-value-like properties: they are (approximately) uniformly distributed when gene ranks are independent, and smaller-than-uniform when gene ranks are closer than expected by chance across the conditions.
+These properties also hold within strata of $\max(\text{ranks}_g)$, which represents the importance of a gene in *any* of the conditions.

-$\max(\text{ranks}_g)$.
-Thus we can repurpose techniques from the (stratified) multiple testing literature to explore their distribution.
+We therefore adapt common graphics for displaying *p*-values to explore the distribution of rank-gaps.

-First, we visualize the distribution of rank-gap statistics in our data stratified by the signs of the estimated underlying effects.
+First, we visualize the distribution of rank-gap statistics in our data, stratified by the signs of the estimated underlying effects.
+We first create “signed scores” to use as input: in our case, signed log *p*-values.
+(Note that it can be misleading to use raw log fold-change estimates for this purpose; see the thesis chapter for details):

-We create “signed scores” to use as input: the signs of the scores should correspond to the estimated direction of effects, and absolute values of the scores should correspond to the “importance” of the effect; here we signed log *p*-values:

 ``` r
 d_B_limma <- transform(